alcorexchange/alcorexchange.github.io/source/index.html.md

 ---

 # Introduction
-Welcome to the Alcor API here you can find all the necessary information on interacting with Alcor.
+Alcor Exchange has HTTP and WebSocket api.
+Which can get information on various markets, orderboos, prices, events, and charts.
+WebSocket allows streaming for orderbook updates, new deals, and account events.

 Interaction with Alcor is divided into 2 types: